-The Finger Lakes Climate Fund is a program of Sustainable Tompkins, a 501(c)3 nonprofit based in Ithaca, NY.
+The Finger Lakes Climate Fund is a program of Sustainable Finger Lakes, a 501(c)3 nonprofit based in Ithaca, NY.
 The Climate Fund provides grants for residential energy efficiency projects for low-to-moderate income households in the Finger Lakes Region.
 We help pay for insulation, air sealing, energy efficient heating equipment, and other energy improvements to reduce energy use and greenhouse gas emissions.
 The energy efficiency upgrades are carried out by certified contractors using guidelines provided by the New York State Energy Research and Development Authority (NYSERDA).
 These home energy efficiency projects reduce greenhouse gas emissions, improve indoor air quality, support low-income families, and help stimulate our local economy.

 Certified contractors and installers apply to the Climate Fund on behalf of their clients by filling out an application form and providing documentation on the proposed project.
-These application packets are reviewed by a Grants Review Team consisting of local energy experts Ian Shapiro, President, Taitem Engineering; Cole Tucker, Energy Engineer, Utilities Distribution and Management, Cornell University; and Gay Nicholson, President, Sustainable Tompkins.
+These application packets are reviewed by a Grants Review Team consisting of local energy experts Ian Shapiro, President, Taitem Engineering; Cole Tucker, Energy Engineer, Utilities Distribution and Management, Cornell University; and Gay Nicholson, President, Sustainable Finger Lakes.
 Following review of the project, the ST Board of Directors approves issuance of the grant to the contractor to be deducted from the project cost for the client.
 In combination with other NYSERDA and utility rebates, the client often is only paying 20-50% of the project cost and the Climate Fund grant can provide the gap financing to allow a project to go forward even on a modest budget.

 Project Verification Process